Ayima/google-merch-data-mining/README.md

 ### Ongoing Work

 We are also exploring topics as follows on our [`develop` branch](https://github.com/Ayima/google-merch-data-mining/tree/develop/notebooks/src).
-We encourage contributions!
-Please fork our code if you are interested in helping to develop our models!
+We encourage pull requests!
+Please fork our code if you are interested in contributing to this project.
 - User / session clustering
 - Page sequence associations
 - Feature importances for converting segments